dotnet/AspNetCore.Docs/aspnet/mvc/overview/deployment/docker-aspnetmvc.md

 ## Verify in the browser

 > [!NOTE]
-> With the current release, you can't browse to `http://localhost`.
+> With the current Windows Container release, you can't browse to `http://localhost`.
 > This is a known behavior in WinNAT, and it will
 > be resolved in the future.
 Until that is addressed, you need to use
 > the IP address of the container.